kyma-project/istio/tests/ui/tests/README.md

 To install the dependencies, run the `npm clean install` command.

-## Test development using Headless mode with Chrome browser
+## Test Development Using Headless Mode with Chrome Browser

-### Using a local Kyma Dashboard instance
+### Using a Local Kyma Dashboard Instance

 Start a k3d cluster: